header_topleft Home About Datakit Solutions Partners Support News header_topright

 Organization of STEP at a glance

-STEP is a standard for description of data to be exchanged in the industrial world, managed by ISO(TC184/SC4).
-It is organized in PARTS, which define general organization of data (data format, access mode ..), generic resources (general data definitions, e.g. Geometry, Topology ..), integrated application resources (sets of generic resources that are common to various applicative domains), application protocols (which are focused on specific applicative domains), also application interpreted constructs (which provide additional definitions to complete an application domain).
-Added to these descriptions, which define data schema itself, in regard of the openness and capability of combinations, recommended practices have been written to help implementors producing best interoperable files.
+STEP is organized into “PARTS” (parts), which define its general data organization (data format, access mode ..), generic resources (general data definitions, such as Geometry, Topology ..), integrated application resources (sets of generic resources that are common to several application domains), application protocols (which are dedicated to specific application domains), as well as interpreted application constructs (which provide complementary definitions to an application domain).
+In addition these descriptions, which define data schema itself, in regard of the openness and capability of combinations, recommended practices have been written to help implementors producing best interoperable files.

 • Part 1 : Overview and fundamental principles